openstack/openstack-manuals/doc/cli-reference/source/neutron.rst

 **Positional arguments:**

 ``LABEL``
-  Id or Name of the label.
+  ID or name of the label.

 ``REMOTE_IP_PREFIX``
   CIDR to match on.